abdelhas/totalvision/README.md

 netCDF data from NEX-DCP30 Tasmin average of coldest month of the year were averaged at 30 years intervals prior to 2012 and to each predicted hardiness map year: 2041, 2070, 2099.

+A Node.js script was used to collect and clean plant hardiness data from the National Gardening Assiciation Plantfinder tool.

 ## Datasets used:
 <div class='legend-source'>Source: <a href="https://cds.nccs.nasa.gov/nex/">NASA Earth Exchange (NEX) Downscaled Climate Projections (NEX-DCP30)</a>, <a href="http://planthardiness.ars.usda.gov/PHZMWeb/">USDA Plant Hardiness Zone Map</a>, and <a href="http://www.garden.org/plantfinder/">National Gardening Association PlantFinder</a>, and <a href="http://people.eng.unimelb.edu.au/mpeel/koppen.html">Köppen-Geiger climate map</a></div>